 Calling bamboo’s potential into question

 But other experts cast doubt on these findings, as they only looked at the gas emissions over a 24-hour period for one single species of bamboo.
-No one has yet to conduct a close study that looks at the carbon absorption and efflux over the complete lifespan of a bamboo plant.
+No one has yet conducted a close study that looks at the carbon absorption and efflux over the complete lifespan of a bamboo plant.
 And most botanists and bamboo experts agree that a 24-hour study is far from reliable when it comes to assessing bamboo’s total carbon sequestration over several years.

 Another study published in the Global Ecology and Conservation journal represents the more widely held belief that woody bamboo is more comparable to hardwood in terms of carbon sequestration.
 Findings from this research indicate that bamboo does sequester significant quantities of carbon and can provide a permanent carbon sink.
 Additionally, the study suggests that bamboo can and should provide opportunities for carbon farming and carbon trading.